How to Fix WordPress Formatting Issues

-First up is TinyMCE Advanced.
-As the name suggests, this plugin adds to the default TinyMCE editor that’s built into WordPress.
+First up is Advanced Editor Tools.
+As the name suggests, this plugin adds to the default editor that’s built into WordPress.
 It offers a number of options, including extra list formats, the ability to create and edit tables, and a way to set the font family and size directly from the editor.

 - Pros: This plugin integrates into WordPress superbly, as you’d expect, and includes a number of practical features users will need.

-- Cons: While TinyMCE Advanced is a solid plugin, developers wishing for much more advanced functionality may need something more robust.
+- Cons: While Advanced Editor Tools is a solid plugin, developers wishing for much more advanced functionality may need something more robust.

-- Cost: TinyMCE Advanced is free to download from the WordPress.org Plugin Directory.
+- Cost: Advanced Editor Tools is free to download from the WordPress.org Plugin Directory.

 We mentioned that if you need advanced formatting functionality, you’ll probably want a more comprehensive plugin.
-This solution – wp-Typography – could be what you’re looking for.
+This solution, EditorsKit, could be what you’re looking for.

-- Pros: For developers, this plugin will offer a lot of character replacement and formatting options, which can both be tweaked as you wish.
+- Pros: For developers, this plugin will offer a lot of character replacement and formatting options.

-- Cost: As with the previous plugin, wp-Typography is free from the WordPress.org Plugin Directory.
+- Cost: As with the previous plugin, EditorsKit is free from the WordPress.org Plugin Directory.

 Spacing and Line Break Errors in WordPress

-While you could head into the Text editor and delete any instances you find manually, there’s a faster method.
+While you could head into the Text editor and delete any instances you find manually, there’s a faster method if you’re using the Classic Editor.
 Here are the steps you’ll need to take:

-- Click on the visual editor’s Toolbar Toggle button, to display additional formatting options.
+- Click on the Classic Editor’s Toolbar Toggle button, to display additional formatting options.

 - Highlight all of your content (or at least the content with spacing and line break errors if you can spot them).